About Ormskirk MotorFest

 For the first time since the first Motorfest, in 2018 we experienced typical British weather…rain, overcast and generally cold!

 This resulted in quite a lot of no-shows in the park with a small number of participants in the parades deciding to call it a day around noon due to the poor weather.

 However, things brightened up early afternoon and all parades took place with quite a healthy level of visitors but nothing like we normally expect for Motorfest.

-We very much hope that normal service will be resumed for 2019 and look forward to seeing all of our regular participants, supporters and marshals!
+For 2020, we look forward to seeing all of our regular participants, supporters and marshals!